chemouna/android-release-plugin/install-requirements.md

     username: johndoe
     password: *******
     would you like to persist the credentials to ~/.jira_cli/config.cfg?
-    [WARNING: this will store credentials in plaintext [y/n]:y
+    [WARNING: this will store credentials in plaintext& [y/n]:y
 ```